Burnthekitsune/furbot/README.md

 * e621 - pulls up a random post from e621 (nsfw).
 * e926 - pulls up a random post from e926 (sfw).
+* furbot search [tags] - search e621 with tags, separated by spaces ( -tags work as well). (uses rating:e)
+* furbot mild search [tags] - search e621 with tags, separated by spaces ( -tags work as well). (uses rating:q)
-* furbot search [tags] - search e621 with tags, seperated by spaces ( -tags work as well).
+* furbot swf search [tags] - search e621 with tags, separated by spaces ( -tags work as well). (uses rating:s)
-* furbot stop - blacklists you from furbot.
+* furbot blacklist me - blacklists you from furbot.
+* furbot ban [tags] - [approved users only] adds a tag to the whitelist
+* also a few hidden commands

 ---